 Cancer is the one word that’s on almost every dog owner’s mind.
-And if cancer isn’t on your mind, it should be … statistically, your dog has a 50/50 chance of getting it.
+And if cancer isn’t on your mind, it should be … stats say your dog has a 50/50 chance of getting it.

-My old Chili developed cancer a couple of years back, after she needed an emergency spay.
-And I’ve seen great results with these three herbs and I’m happy to say Chili is still with me and I’ve managed to keep her cancer at bay with these three herbs.
+My old dog, Chili, developed cancer a couple of years back after she needed an emergency spay.
+I had great results with the following supplements to keep her cancer at bay!

-So here are my top three herbs for cancer …
+So here are my top supplements for cancer …

-Cannabis has been used for medicinal purposes for thousands of years and its oil is very powerful.
+Cannabis has been part of healing for thousands of years and its oil is very powerful.

-And finally, studies on cannabis show that both THC and CBD can prevent the development of blood vessels in tumors, which blocks their access to nutrition and starves them.
+And finally, both THC and CBD can prevent the development of blood vessels in tumors.
+Studies show this blocks their access to nutrition and starves them

-While there are no long-term clinical studies on CBD oil for dogs with cancer, there’s enough compelling research to add it to my list of top cancer-fighting herbs.
+Currently, there are no long-term clinical studies on CBD oil for dogs with cancer.
+But there’s enough compelling research so far to add it to my list of top cancer-fighting supplements.

-There are many manufacturers of cannabis and CBD oil for pets in most countries (although it can be a bit difficult to find products with large amounts of THC because this is a regulated substance in most countries).
-But overall, CBD and cannabis oils are inexpensive and easy to use – just follow the manufacturer’s instructions.
+There are now many manufacturers of cannabis and CBD oil for pets in most countries.
+The good news is that CBD and cannabis oils are inexpensive and easy to use.

 Hemp Seed Oil

 Hemp and cannabis oil both come from the same species of plant, Cannabis sativa.
-But hemp has been bred through the centuries for use in clothing and oils and this has changed the plant somewhat.
+But hemp has been bred through the centuries for various use, Including in clothing and oils and this has changed the plant somewhat.

-Hemp oil also contains a healthy balance of omega-6 and omega-3 fats, which can help to reduce chronic inflammation and support the immune system.
-And hempseed oil has been shown to reduce metastasis and cancer growth in brain, breast and lung cancer.
+Hemp oil also contains a healthy balance of omega-6 and omega-3 fats.
+These help to reduce chronic inflammation and support the immune system.

 Hemp seed also contains plenty of vital minerals like manganese and zinc, making it a healthy addition to any diet.